So you want to breed your own winning sled dog team?

 • Free dogs likely won’t have the traits to win races

-- I’ve made the mistake of using a free female that was related to a famous dog but had bad feet.
+I’ve mistakenly used a free female who was related to a famous dog but had bad feet.
 Guess what?
-The puppies had bad feet too.
+The puppies had bad feet, too.
 They ran great on a hard trail but didn’t enjoy running on softer trails.

 Conclusion

-The simple truth about genetics and inheritance is that the offspring tend to share the traits of their parents.
-Thus if you want to quickly build a top kennel, start with top dogs from your chosen race venue because they are going to have most if not all the characteristics to win races.
-Yes, it is hard to find those dogs and they are expensive, but in the long run you save money and time.
-Puppies are expensive to raise and feed.
-If you try to save money by breeding to dogs that are not top-notch you may spend $1500 per puppy to raise them to two years old and then not have the dogs you wanted.
-Many well-known mushers will sell older females that ran in their winning teams.
-Some will sell a top female that has been bred to a top stud in their yard.
-It is also possible to split a litter with proven genetics with a top musher.
-In the next two articles I will discuss why and how to determine whether a potential breeding would result in line breeding or outcrossing, with a discussion of the merits and the potential problems of each mating system.
+The simple truth about genetics is that the offspring tend to share traits of the parents.
+Thus, if you want to build a top kennel quickly, start with top dogs from your chosen race venue because they will have most, if not all, of the characteristics of racers.
+Yes, it is hard to find those dogs, and they are expensive, but in the long run, you have money and time.
+Puppies are costly to raise and feed.
+If you try to save money by breeding dogs that are not top-notch, you may spend over $1500 per puppy to raise them for two years and then not have the dogs you want.

 References